Learn about research centers housed at or affiliated with the Neag School.

-UConn Center for Education Policy Analysis (CEPA)
+UConn Center for Education Policy Analysis, Research, and Evaluation (CEPARE)

-Center for Research in Mathematics Education (CRME)
+National Center for Research on Gifted Education

 OSEP Center on Positive Behavioral Interventions and Supports (PBIS)

-Reading/Language Arts Center
+Reading and Language Arts Center

-The Reading-Language Arts Center serves as a coordinating agency for the improvement of literacy instruction and literacy teacher education from the undergraduate through the doctoral levels.
+The Reading and Language Arts Center serves as a coordinating agency for the improvement of literacy instruction and literacy teacher education from the undergraduate through the doctoral levels.
 The center's faculty provides graduate programs and courses within the Department of Curriculum and Instruction that offer concentrations in reading and language arts, including programs that lead to state certifications.
 It is the intent of the Reading-Language Arts Center faculty to develop professionals with leadership potential who are prepared to improve reading and language arts instruction in Connecticut's schools.